 - Claim your Work Related Expenses.
 Yes you will still pay taxes on your earnings, but you can also claim some expenses on items related to your work.
 Many people are claiming a portion of their rent or mortgage payment thanks to their home office.
 Using your cell phone for work purposes?
 Yep – you can claim part of that expense too.
 Want to buy one of these office desks or treat yourself to some new office supplies?
 You may be able to claim this on your expenses too.
 Take your taxes to a great accountant who can prepare your business taxes for you now that you work for yourself!

 When you begin working for yourself the pay ceiling is unlimited.
 Make as little or as much as you are willing to work for.
 No longer are you bound by government or company rules around your hourly wage, days off or having to be somewhere giving 8 hours of your precious time every single day.
-Make investments for your future to ensure you have the ability to retire with savings in place of a pension.
+Self-Employment can offer investments for your future to ensure you have the ability to retire with savings in place of a pension.
 If you are thinking about losing “health and dental benefits” you might currently enjoy with a 9-5 job, it may help to know that all the extra disposable income you’ll have often offsets any of those costs.

 You can do it!
 HOW?